"If you don't step forward you will always remain in the same place."

 "Here are some of the discernible propensities and predilections of wealth masters:

 Wealthy individuals feel that they are destined to serve a vast number of people and thus change the course of human history by contributing to the well-being and advancement of society.
 They aspire and invest in finding direct or indirect mechanisms to fulfill their divine purpose and higher calling.

 They have an extraordinarily high standard of life.
-They invest in inspiration and fascination not rescue and desperation.
-They never want to rob people of dignity, accountability, responsibility, productivity and recognition.
+They invest in inspiration and fascination, not rescue and desperation.
+They never want to rob people of dignity, accountability, responsibility, productivity, and recognition.

-They live luxurious lives because they know that if they invest in the work of the masters of any profession, they invest in raising the standards of society which in return stimulates growth of opportunities and fuels the economics of society.
+They live luxurious lives because they know that if they invest in the work of the masters of any profession, they invest in raising the standards of society which in return stimulates the growth of opportunities and fuels the economics of society.
 When more jobs are created, more people win.
-The more people acquire wealth, more opportunities for employment open up and the standards of society rise again.
+The more people acquire wealth, the more opportunities for employment open up and the standards of society rise again.